Download Our Android Appthenewcamera-app

 Right now, as we all know, if you are living in the United States of America, the only option you have is the Insta360 Luna Ultra.
 But if you’re not in the United States of America and already part of the DJI ecosystem, the Pocket 4 Pro is obviously the best choice for you.

 But again, if you are completely new and looking for a gimbal camera, then obviously the Insta360 Luna Ultra gives you more freedom with a remote control and attachable display screen, for which you have to pay extra in the DJI Pocket 4 Pro gimbal camera.
-Specifically, I am talking about the additional frame and tap remote controller.
+Specifically, I am talking about the additional frame and the tap remote controller.

 Both cameras are massive leaps over the single-lens pockets of the past.
 The dual-lens era is finally here, and Insta360 just delivered the version that feels more future-proof for US buyers.